anushreechaudhuri/solar-landuse/README.md

 All files are backed up to S3 at `s3://anuc-satellite-analysis/data/`

+### Change Log

+**Initial commit (Oct 2025)**
+- Set up project structure with download and conversion scripts
+- Added Google Earth Engine integration for Sentinel-2 and Landsat 8 data
+- Created scripts for downloading imagery at multiple buffer sizes (1km, 5km, 10km)
+- Implemented PNG conversion with lossless option for Label Studio
+- Downloaded test dataset: 2019 and 2023 images at 1km and 5km buffers (10m resolution)
+- Also downloaded 10km buffer images at 20m resolution for years 2014, 2016-2017, 2019-2023

+**S3 integration (Oct 2025)**
+- Added AWS S3 utilities (`s3_utils.py`) for file storage and retrieval
+- Created `sync_to_s3.py` script to upload local files to S3 bucket
+- Added `--upload-s3` flag to download script for automatic backup
+- All existing files uploaded to `s3://anuc-satellite-analysis/data/`
+- Added `local.env` template file for environment variable setup
+- Configured `.gitignore` to exclude large files (`.tif`, `.png`) and `.env` file

+**Documentation updates (Oct 2025)**
+- Consolidated all high-level documentation into README.md
+- Removed emojis and promotional language from documentation
+- Added change log section to track project evolution
+- Created `DATA_SOURCES.md` in `data/raw_images/` documenting data sources and processing details
+- Updated documentation style to be developer-focused and functional

 ## Environment Variables

 Copy `local.env` to `.env` and fill in your credentials: